ChumaSuey/rmx_chuma/README.md

 - AlexUnder.

 Special thanks to :
-Karl Casey @ White bat audio for the music.
+- Karl Casey @ White bat audio for the music.
+- Those who gave me feedback about the original map.

 Track name:
-Radiation Storm - Karl Casey (White Bat Audio)
+Videodrome - Karl Casey (White Bat Audio)

+## About the V2 map (original)

+While i was making the first version, the feedback i've gotten mostly was about the gameplay, the map was very much open so different paths and approaches could be made but i didn't feel it was straight up fun, it was more of a experimental thing.

+So i decided to stick with the formula i love making maps, Run n' gun linear level and... i feel happy with the result.

+2 Yellow keycards need to be found to proceed, the secrets are stuck with the Silver keycards.

+I decided to change the music keeping it "Dark Synthwave" now with Industrial... thanks White Bat you have an amazing library of copyright free music!

+The final area is something i added, since the "Counter spawn" was already bloated to make a 2-shambler fight there.

-## About the map
+## About the map (original)

 For a while i've had ideas of remaking maps in Quake from other games, i've been having this one floating around for a while, remake a Valorant map, while it was challenging, 1:1 recreation was gonna be tough.